hapax/hapax.github.io/assets/maximal.md

 I won't prove it formally, but hopefully it's clear that such a path is always at least as long as the direct, straight-line route.

+We can formulate what we've learned as a simple rule:

 ---

 <span style="padding-left: 20px; display:block">